chamons/incremental-society/docs/systems.md

 ## General Concepts

 - Your empire is made up of people, land, buildings, materials and knowledge.
-- Land is made up of provinces, each providing one or more slots for buildings.
+- You land is made up of regions, each providing a number of districts
-- Buildings produce jobs that people can fill, can be specialized into different versions, and made have a base yield.
-- Jobs are the primary source of yield in the empire.
-Each job must be filled by a person.
+- Each district can contain a number of buildings.
+Each building produces some yield.
 - Yield can be directly a material or a conversion from one to another.
+- The number of buildings in a region is based on population and the type.
 - Trade, faith (religion), and knowledge (research) can all specialize your society over time.
 - New ages can be reached by researching sufficient technologies and spending a research cost.
 - Entering new ages will increases the base requirements of people and buildings as people expect more to be happy.